GastonZalba/ol-dji-geozones/README.md

 #### clickEvent

-Click event to show PopUp information
+Type of Click event to show the PopUp information

 Type: (`"singleclick"` \| `"dblclick"`)